grant-nations/2084/README.md

 The goal is to accumulate as many points as possible.
-Maybe if you get enough, immortal Elon will call of the seige.
+Maybe if you get enough, immortal Elon will call off the seige.
 Different Telsa spaceships have different point values, weapons, and movements.

 | Ship    | Sprite                                                                         | Points | Weapon  | Movement   | Spawn Wave |
 | ------- | ------------------------------------------------------------------------------ | ------ | ------- | ---------- | ---------- |